JamesParrott/mapclassif-Iron/README.md

 # mapclassif-Iron:  _fisher_jenks_means for IronPython, and other environments without numpy.

-*Warning!* Installing the main branch of this fork normally with pip, will not produce a working library.
-An ImportError will be raised on import.
-Unless your Python finds numpy, pandas and SciKitlearn, in which case you are most likely running CPython or Jupyter anyway, and therefore you have no need of this fork and should use mapclassify instead.

-This project is included as a dependency in another project (sDNA_GH) by static linking the code (copy and pasting) from a branch that has everything that won't work without numpy, pandas and SciKitlearn etc. removed.
+This project is included as a dependency in another project (sDNA_GH) by static linking the code (copy and pasting), which targets an environment (IronPython in Grasshopper) in which numpy, pandas and SciKitlearn etc. are not supported.
+Therefore those dependencies, and everything that uses them, have been removed from mapclassif-Iron.

 Only the function, _fisher_jenks_means has been adapted (back to something similar to Daniel J Lewis's original snippet).
+All other functions and objects have been removed.

-No other functionality from mapclassify has been changed, and none has been added.
+No other functionality from mapclassify has been changed, and nothing useful has been added.

-Parent project's README.md:
+The Parent project (mapclassify)'s README.md follows:

 # mapclassify: Classification Schemes for Choropleth Maps